-The first recipe is for Tequila Truffles that I've posted before.
-I love this one, and you really can taste the Tequila.
+I've posted the first recipe for Tequila Truffles before.
+I love this one because you really can taste the Tequila.
 I sometimes roll Tequila Truffles (the ganache part) in cocoa....or dip them in dark chocolate and sprinkle with course sea salt.
 Either way works.
-The second recipe is for Mexican Chocolate Truffles and the third is for Spicy Mexican Truffles.
+The second recipe is for Mexican Chocolate Truffles, and the third is for Spicy Mexican Truffles.
 Try all three!

 1. Tequila Truffles

 This recipe is adapted from Divine Chocolate.
 I probably didn't need 100 or more truffles as in the original recipe :-) I must admit that I'm a bit haphazard in measurements when I make these.
-I adhere to my grandmothers's "a pinch of this, a pinch of that" method.
-I daresay, though, that my grandmother would never have made Tequila Truffles, or any truffles, for that matter.
+I adhere to my grandmothers's method of "a pinch of this, a pinch of that."
+I must say though, that my grandmother would never have made Tequila Truffles, or any truffles, for that matter.

 14 oz white chocolate, chopped into small chunks